MobleyLab/waterNES/README.md

 ### Run simulations
 All simulations can be run using the `bash` file `scripts/run_simulations.sh`.
-There is an integrated documentation which can be called by
+There is an integrated documentation which can be called by running the script with the `-h` flag:

 ```
 $ bash scripts/run_simulations.sh -h
 Run Water NES simulations.

-USAGE: run_water_nes [-h] -d dir -t dir [-c crd] -x gmx [-o opts] -s N -p {min,eqNVT,eqNPT,prod}
+USAGE: run_simulations.sh [-h] -d dir -t dir [-c crd] -x gmx [-o opts] -s N -p {min,eqNVT,eqNPT,prod,NES} [-n N]
 Options:
 -h      Print this help and exit
--d dir	The base working directory for the system
+-d dir  The base working directory for the stage
 -t top  The topology directory including topology files
--c crd	The input coordinates, for minimization only
+-c crd  The input coordinates
+        Mandatory for the minimization phase, ignored otherwise
 -x gmx  The GROMACS executable to use
 -o opts The run options, e.g. "-nt 16 -ntomp 4", optional
 -s N    The stage to run, one of:
         1: Stage with fully interacting, non-restrained water
         2: Stage with fully interacting, restrained water
         3: Stage with non-interacting, restrained water
--p {min,eqNVT,eqNPT,prod}
+-p {min,eqNVT,eqNPT,prod,NES}
-	The simulation phase to run, one or more of: min, eqNVT, eqNPT, prod
+        The simulation phase to run, one or more of: min, eqNVT, eqNPT, prod, NES
-	Separate different phases by spaces, e.g. -p "min eqNVT eqNPT".
+        Separate different phases by spaces, e.g. -p "min eqNVT eqNPT"
+        Note: The NES phase is only available for stages 2 and 3
+-n N    The run number for the NES phase
+        Mandatory for the NES phase, ignored otherwise
 ```

 In the above `USAGE` string, flags in brackets (`[]`) are optional, options in braces (`{}`) denote possible values, and all other flags are mandatory.
-Note that the coordinates (`-c` flag) is mandatory for the minimization phase, and ignored for all other phases.

 The directory (`-d`) is the base directory.
 All simulations input and output is going to be written in subdirectories of this base